WS Webmasters News4gfwcws@earthlink.netLinks Section

 An additional 60.5 acres was deeded to the park from the Department of Natural Resources November 29, 1971, bringing the total acreage to 619 acres.
 The General Federation of Women's Clubs of Washington State maintains a watchful eye over preservation and funding issues for the park.
 Clubs visit the park to perform volunteer work, especially helping to maintain the interpretive garden beds outside the Catherine Montgomery Interpretive Center.

 The web site tells us that the rest of the park is a day-use natural area.
 Visitors can enjoy the beauty and diversity of 600 acres of old growth Douglas Firs, with mature Western Hemlock, Sitka Spruce and Western Red Cedar trees.
 Visitors can hike through five distinct ecosystems within a radius of just one mile.
 There are short interpretive loops that make this an ideal experience for small children.
-A fun place in the park is the Hobbit Village with small huts, wee tables and chairs and micro gardens.

 To learn more, the "links" portion of our web site has a direct link to the Washington State Parks web site for Federation Forest.
 There you will find park information, an interactive map plus details on when the park is open.